cclarke/sicp-notes/chapter_2/chapter_2.md

       (display ")"))
     ```

-    And now let's test it out:
+    And now let's test out what we've implemented:

     ```scheme
     (define a (make-point 1 2))